 - Jensen’s Alpha = 16 – [ 4 + 1.3 * (12 – 4 ) ] = 1.6%

-- Given, the Beta of 1.3, the fund is expected to be risky than the market index and thus earn more.
-A positive alpha is an indication that the portfolio manager earned substantial return to be compensated for the additional risk taken over the course over the year.
+- Given, the Beta of 1.3, the fund is expected to be riskier than the market index and thus earn more.
+A positive alpha is an indication that the portfolio manager earned a substantial return to be compensated for the additional risk taken over the course of the year.

-- A positive alpha shows that the fund manager’s stock selection skill has delivered superior risk-adjusted returns.
+- A positive alpha definition of stocks shows that the fund manager’s stock selection skill has delivered superior risk-adjusted returns.
 While comparing two funds with similar beta ratios, investors would prefer the one with the higher alpha.
-Because it indicates the greater reward at the same level of risk.
+Because it indicates a greater reward at the same level of risk.

 - For example, if two investments deliver the same levels of return, we would go with the more stable, less-risky option.
 Since that particular fund outperforms when we consider the risk as a performance measure.